Myalgic Encephalomyelitis

 Two Important Points to Consider

-- The above list of potential symptoms in ME is very long but is not a limited list of symptoms.
+- The above list of potential symptoms in ME is very long but is it not a limited list of symptoms.

-* Paralysis in Myalgic Encephalomyelitis (ME)
+Paralysis in Myalgic Encephalomyelitis (ME)

 Warning about Exercise & Activity